neuralmagic/deepsparse/logging-sdk/README.md

 def my_function(engine_inputs: np.array) -> float:
   return np.mean(engine_inputs)
 ```

-The YAML file would look as follows:
+The custom functions are then specified in the YAML configuration file in the form `func: path/to/custom.py:function_name`:
 ``` yaml
 # config.yaml